PutuJem/PutuJem/README.md

 ### **Hello, I'm James**!

-- 💻 I am currently working as a Junior DevOps Engineer for Sparta Global.
+- 💻 I am currently working as a Junior DevOps Engineer for the Home Office.

 - ✈️ I am an Aerospace Engineering graduate and have 3 years experience as a Process engineer in the aviation industry.